teaiced/Stat-451-Final/README.md

 Finally, we will use country data in R to create geographic visualizations to understand the spatial trends of CO₂ emissions.
 We plan to make several interactive world maps that display things like CO₂ emissions, per capita CO₂ emissions, and annual percent change in CO₂ emissions.
 Again, we want the user to be able to click on a particular country on the map and have more details displayed.

 ## Preliminary Visualizations

 ### Plot 1
-The plot displays annual CO2 emissions in metric tonnes from the last 100 years.
+The plot displays annual CO₂ emissions in metric tonnes from the last 100 years.
 It focuses on the top three countries with the current highest carbon emissions and the global total.
 The y-axis ticks are labeled with their units to increase comprehension.
 In our final project, we plan to create a similar visualization- however, the year range and the countries displayed will be selectable to the viewer.

+## Plot 2
+The plot displays annual population in billions of people from the last 80 years.
+It focuses on the top three countries with the current highest carbon emissions and the global total.
+The y-axis ticks are labeled in billions due to the high population of people in the world.
+The final version with be accompanied with selectable options to decide country and year range specified.
+The main purpose of this visualization to accompany analysis of CO₂ emissions since this will be one of the factors examined alongside CO₂ emissions.